icyphy/ptII/org/hlacerti/demo/SynchronizeToRealTime/README.txt

 specification from the model).

 - clockHLA.xml: a Federate (TC + TR) using NER.
-The ClockHLA federate is the creator of the synchronization point used during the initialization of the simulation to synchronize all federates.
+The ClockHLA federate is the register of the synchronization point used during the initialization of the simulation to synchronize all federates.
 This federate has to be launched in last position (its firing actor has to be the last created).